 This sweet & spicy mango salsa is the perfect compliment to chips and guac or…

+This sweet & spicy trail mix is one of my staples around here.
 It’s critical for me to have easy access to healthy snacks because, if not, I may go on an ice cream run or something crazy like that!
-This healthy trail mix is one of my go-tos to keep around!

 Sometimes you just need to crunch and I can’t think of anything better than nutritious whole foods like nuts, seeds, fruit or coconut.

 What sets this sweet and spicy trail mix apart is the flavorful spice blend that deliciously coats the oven roasted nuts and seeds.
 It has: